 Intoxication Manslaughter: The DWI resulted in the death of another person.

 The elevated seriousness of felony DWI charges makes it all the more crucial

 for defendants to have a strong line of defense in their cases.
 Don't

 let yourself go unprotected if you are facing these types of charges.

 Law Office of Kerrisa Chelkowski, can provide you with aggressive defense against your criminal allegations.

 I am a San Antonio DWI attorney who has experience on both the defense

-side and the prosecution side of the criminal justice system.
+prosecution side of the criminal justice system.

 What are the penalties for felony DWI?

 The penalties you could be facing for felony DWI